tanaikech/Consolidating-Generative-AI-Protocols-A-Single-Server-Solution-for-MCP-and-A2A/README.md

 You can see that the A2A client created by `@a2a-js/sdk` can use the server that integrates the MCP server and the A2A server built by Google Apps Script.

+# IMPORTANT

+- If an error occurs, please redeploy the Web Apps to reflect the latest script. **It is important to note that when you modify the Google Apps Script for the Web App, you must modify the deployment as a new version.** This ensures the modified script is reflected in the Web App.
+Please be careful about this.
+Also, you can find more details on this in my report "[Redeploying Web Apps without Changing URL of Web Apps for new IDE](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43)".

 # Summary

 - A new unified Google Apps Script was developed to deploy both Model Context Protocol (MCP) and Agent2Agent (A2A) networks as a single server.